-The Company's shares have consistently traded at a premium to its NAV, averaging 9.4% over the past year and standing at 4.6% on 31 March 2018.
+The Company's Shares have consistently traded at a premium to its NAV, averaging 9.2% over the last year and also standing at 9.3% on 31 March 2019.
 The Board of Directors of the Company (the "Board") believes that this is a reflection of the Company's strong and consistent dividend policy and the uniqueness of its investment proposition to investors.

-Investors in the IPO have received total dividends of 15.50p per share and have seen the share price increase from 100p to 106p, representing a total gain of 21.50p per share and an annualised return ("IRR") of 6.9% (6.3% calculated on a NAV basis, based on a day-one NAV of 98p per share).
+Investors in the IPO have received total dividends of 21.5p per Share and have seen the Share price increase from 100.0p to 113.0p as at 31 March 2019, representing a total gain of 34.5p per Share and an annualised return ("IRR") of 8.2% (6.7% calculated on a NAV basis, based on an IPO NAV of 98.0p per Share).

-NET ASSET VALUE
+NET ASSET VALUE PERFORMANCE

-Over the financial year ending 31 March 2018, the Company's NAV per share has declined modestly from 102.72p to 101.32p.
-Over the same period, the Company has paid dividends of 6p per share, resulting in a total return of 4.1% over the year.
-This performance is predominantly the result of three factors: the portfolio consists of stable, cash generative assets which generate a return of over 8%; costs and expenses are moderate with a total expense ratio of less than 1%; and growing fee income resultant from originated investments.
-However, over the year, the appreciation of Sterling against the
+Over the year, the Company's NAV per Share has increased from 101.32p to 103.41p.
+Over the same period, the Company has paid dividends of 6p per Share, resulting in a total return of 8.0%.
+This performance is predominantly the result of five factors: the portfolio consists of stable, cash generative assets which generate an annual return of over 8%; costs and expenses are moderate with an ongoing charges ratio of just over 1%; growing fee income resultant from originated investments; positive market movements on many of the Company's investments; and a contribution of 0.78p from the issuance of Shares at a premium during the year.